-Supreme Court agrees to hear deadly DC sniper shootings case
+DC-area sniper shootings case to have Supreme Court hearing

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

 The Supreme Court will review that decision.
-As is typical, the justices did not make any comment in agreeing to hear the case, which likely will be heard in the fall.
+As is typical, the justices did not make any comment in agreeing to hear the case, which will be argued in the fall.

-Regardless of what the Supreme Court decides, Malvo isn’t getting out of prison anytime soon.
+Regardless of what the Supreme Court decides, it is unlikely that Malvo would get out of prison anytime soon.
 He isn’t currently getting a new sentencing hearing in Maryland, where he struck a plea deal and was sentenced to six life-without-parole prison terms for shootings that took place in that state.

 A judge previously ruled that Malvo would not get new sentencing hearings in Maryland.
-Malvo has appealed.
+Malvo, who has been serving his sentences at Red Onion State Prison in Pound, Virginia, has appealed.

-Malvo has been serving his sentences at Red Onion State Prison in Pound, Virginia.
+For people in the Washington area, the shooting spree is remembered as particularly frightening because of the randomness of the attacks.
+Over three weeks, Muhammad and Malvo shot people as they went about everyday activities.

-Malvo and his mentor Muhammad, who was 41, shot people as they pumped gas, loaded packages into their cars and went about their everyday business during a three-week period.
+An FBI analyst was killed as she stood in the parking lot of a Home Depot.
+A bus driver was fatally shot on his bus as he readied for his route.
+Two victims were fatally shot at gas stations.
+Many people were fearful every time they went outdoors.
+Among those injured was a teenager wounded after being shot outside his school.
+Schools canceled outdoor activities from recess to sporting events.

 Follow Jessica Gresko on Twitter at http://twitter.com/jessicagresko